 Off-line Measurement

 Begin making preparations for off-line measurements.
-[1] Use a thickness gauge to monitor the measurement gap as it is adjusted.
+[1] Use a thickness gauge to adjust the measurement gap.
 [2] Then, turn the probe’s screw nut to set the measurement gap to 5 or 10 times the maximum expected cell diameter.
 [3-TXT]

 Talent at bench with the probe, ready for next steps

-The measurement gap/probe as the thickness gauge is put in place and the screw nut is adjusted
+The measurement gap as the thickness gauge is put in place and the screw nut is adjusted

 The probe as the screw nut is adjusted with the thickness gauge still in place [Text: Cells used are S. cerevisiae]